Skip to main content

 About the collection

-The Editors of BMC Microbiology, together with BMC Plant Biology and BMC Biotechnology announce the launch and call for research articles on biocontrol strategies.
+The Editors of BMC Microbiology, together with BMC Plant Biology and BMC Biotechnology present research articles on biocontrol strategies.
 Biocontrol of plant-insect pests and diseases is considered one of the most important and current challenges our society faces for eco-sustainability.
 Furthermore, increasing insecticide resistance and Modern environmental health hazards (MEHHs) as public health issues due to pesticide exposure and residue are of great concern.
-Thus, research towards biological control for plant-insect pests and disease management needs time for the worldwide agro-food sector to achieve sustainable development goals (SDGs).
+Thus, research towards biological control for plant-insect pests and disease management is needed for the worldwide agro-food sector to achieve sustainable development goals (SDGs).

 Utilization of a plant's defense mechanism is one of the most essential and multidisciplinary undertakings in plant biology that describes the chemical and ecological processes influencing the tri-trophic (plant-pathogen-herbivore) interactions.
 For example, induced systemic resistance (ISR; or systemic acquired resistance, SAR) could be exploited as an essential tool for insect pests and disease management to minimize pesticide load.
 By understanding induced resistance mechanisms, we can predict the biotic stress likely to be affected by induced responses.
 Rhizospheric microorganisms with biocontrol abilities have proved to be a viable alternative.
 Biological control using microorganisms to elicit ISR against plant diseases has been extensively studied under greenhouse and field conditions.
 Several studies have shown that the same strain of plant growth-promoting rhizobacteria (PGPR) could elicit ISR against several pathogens in the same plant.
 Likewise, entomopathogenic microorganisms controlled the insect pests and showed antagonists behavior against plant pathogens, plant growth promoters, and efficient rhizosphere colonizers.
 Hence, these entomopathogenic microorganisms provide a viable option as biocontrol agents in the integrated pest and disease management (IPDM) strategies.
 Special attention will be given to the combination of design, such as a cocktail of rhizospheric and entomopathogenic microbes for synergistic effects against insect pests and pathogens.